 HIGHER EDUCATION

-The Caleb Scholars Program is available to students from Norton Sound, Northwest Arctic, and Arctic Slope regions.
-The Program is managed at Kawerak, Inc. in the Norton Sound region.
+Eligible undergraduate and graduate students from the Norton Sound, Northwest Arctic, and Arctic Slope regions are encouraged to apply.
+The program is administered by Kawerak, Inc. in the Norton Sound region.

-Higher Education Scholarships
+Higher Education Scholarship Program

 Our goal is to support tribal members from the Bering Strait/Norton Sound region in pursuit of their academic aspirations and achieving success through Postsecondary Education.
-The Kawerak Higher Education program is committed to support education and provide the highest level of services to students through active communication, coordination, education information, planning and guidance, and partnerships with other MyCACHE organizations.
+The Kawerak Higher Education program is committed to support education and provide the highest level of services to students through active communication, coordination, education information, planning and guidance, and partnerships with other MyCache organizations.

 Scholarship Application Deadlines

-• Fall semester / Autumn quarter: June 30
+• Fall semester: June 30

-• Spring semester / Winter quarter: December 1
+• Spring semester: December 1

 Scholarship Amounts

-• Full-time scholarships are $1500/semester or $1000/quarter
+• Full-time scholarships are $1500/semester

-• Part-time scholarships are $750/semester or $500/quarter
+• Part-time scholarships are $750/semester

 *Scholarships amounts are as funding allows and subject to change.